Legal Battle Over Missouri Clinic Could Foretell Abortion Fights In Other States

 Together, these rules have forced all but one Planned Parenthood health center in the state — the one in St. Louis — to stop offering both medical and surgical abortions, according to Emily Miller, a spokesperson for the organization.

-And, abortion-rights supporters in Missouri say, their state is an example of the kind of "abortion desert" that could become more widespread if the Supreme Court were to overturn Roe vs. Wade.
+And, abortion-rights supporters in Missouri say, their state is an example of the kind of "abortion desert" that could become more widespread if the Supreme Court overturns Roe v.
+Wade.

 "Columbia is a microcosm of what is happening [nationwide]," says Kristin Metcalf-Wilson, the lead clinician for Planned Parenthood Great Plains, a group of clinics that includes the Columbia facility.

-Similar laws — which abortion-rights advocates call "targeted regulation of abortion providers," or TRAP laws — are in place in 24 U.S. states.
-If Roe v.
-Wade is overturned, Metcalf-Wilson says, they are likely to proliferate, since Roe is the legal precedent that many judges turn to when invalidating so-called TRAP laws.
+Similar laws — which abortion-rights advocates call "targeted regulation of abortion providers," or TRAP laws — are in place in 24 states.
+If Roe is overturned, Metcalf-Wilson says, they are likely to proliferate, since Roe is the legal precedent that many judges turn to when invalidating the TRAP laws.
 For instance, a 2016 Supreme Court decision overturned a TRAP law in Texas on the basis of the rights established in Roe.

 "People don't just create their own legislative ideas," Metcalf-Wilson says.
 "If we allow this to happen in Missouri, it will happen other places."